 Preparation for Leh Ladakh Car Trip

-Check engine, brake and gear oils.
+Check engine, brake, and gear oils.
 If the last change was over 5000 kilometers ago, then you need another change.
 If under 5000, get them all topped up.
-To be on a safer side, my recommendation would be that you get it changed completely to get the best performance from your car engine.
+To be on the safer side, my recommendation would be that you get it changed completely to get the best performance from your car engine.

 Also Read: Which is the Best car for Leh Ladakh Trip?

 Tires & Wheel Alignment

 I had already changed the tires about 5,000 kilometers before this trip so did not need another change.
 But you should look closely at the tread left on your tires, including the spare.

 If tires are getting close to the end of their lives or have cuts and cracks in them, it would be best to get a new set.
 Other than the tread, also check the wheel alignment and get it corrected if required.